realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/16-core-2-accountability-to-core-1-salience.md

 - audit the result
 - teach the public how to inspect the audit
 - renew, revise, retract, or end the mandate

+But the audit must also recognize that Core 1 does not move uniformly.

+Language may move before bodies.

+Attitudes may move before homes.

+Compliance may move before trust.

+Culture may move before recovery.

+Public support may move before livability.

+That is why time-bound audits must distinguish movement from improvement.

+The deeper test is not:

+> Did humans change?

+The deeper test is:

+> Did human life become more livable at a rate and burden that humans can actually metabolize?

+When the audit fails, Core 2 must have a retraction pathway.

+A system that cannot safely stop acting will keep pretending its action is necessary.

+That is how “not yet” becomes infinite deferral.

+That is how coordination becomes authorship.

+That is how pro-human theory becomes domination with a beautiful poster.

 Politics will always try to swing attention away from this accounting.